xyzpw/scicalc/README.md

 hist
 ```
 # functions that require packages
-Some functions use packages that aren't in the standard library, example of one is scipy
+Some functions use packages that aren't in the standard library, an example of one is scipy:
 ```python
 z2p(1) # approx. 0.84
 p2z(.84) # approx. 1